Medical Training (Prioritisation) Bill – member briefing

 For Specialty Training (posts starting 2026):

-• Priority given at offer stage to the following applicants:
+• Priority given at offer stage to applicants who:

-• With a primary medical qualification from medical schools in the UK or Republic of Ireland
+• have primary medical qualification from medical schools in the UK or Republic of Ireland

-• With a primary medical qualification from medical schools in Iceland, Principality of Liechtenstein, Norway, or Switzerland
+• have a primary medical qualification from medical schools in Iceland, Principality of Liechtenstein, Norway, or Switzerland

-• Commonwealth citizen who has the right of abode in the United Kingdom under section 2 of the Immigration Act 1971
+• are Commonwealth citizens with the right of abode in the United Kingdom under section 2 of the Immigration Act 1971

-• Irish citizen who does not require leave to enter or remain in the United Kingdom under that Act
+• are Irish citizens who do not require leave to enter or remain in the United Kingdom under that Act

-• Person who has leave to enter or remain in the United Kingdom which was granted by virtue of residence scheme immigration rules within the meaning given by section 17 of the European Union (Withdrawal Agreement) Act 2020
+• have leave to enter or remain in the United Kingdom which was granted by virtue of residence scheme immigration rules within the meaning given by section 17 of the European Union (Withdrawal Agreement) Act 2020

 For Specialty Training (from 2027 onwards):

-• Priority applied at interview and offer stage to:
+• Priority applied at shortlisting and invite to interview, as well as the offer stage to:

 • The groups above, and

-• Applicants with significant NHS experience as defined by forthcoming regulations
+• Applicants with significant NHS experience as defined by forthcoming criteria that are to be discussed by various relevant groups, within the MDRS set-up

 Timeline

-The Bill had its first reading in the House of Commons on 13 January 2026 and is progressing through parliamentary stages.
-MPs are due to debate the Bill in Parliament on 27 January 2026 and it will then go through several stages before becoming law.
-The Department of Health and Social Care and NHS England are clear that the Bill must go through the full parliamentary process, including debate, scrutiny, and approval by both Houses, before it becomes an Act.
+The Bill had its first reading in the House of Commons on 13 January 2026 and subsequently progressed through parliamentary stages, including a debate in Parliament on 27 January 2026.
+It then passed through several stages before becoming law.
+The Department of Health and Social Care and NHS England were clear that the Bill should go through the full parliamentary process, including debate, scrutiny, and approval by both Houses, before becoming an Act.

-Upon passage, implementation is expected to apply immediately to the 2026 training cycle, affecting both foundation and specialty recruitment processes.
+Implementation will apply immediately to the 2026 training cycle, affecting both foundation and specialty recruitment processes, as initially suggested

 RCPCH engagement

-The College will monitor the progress of the Medical Training (Prioritisation) Bill through the UK Parliament and, as needed, will engage with MPs and Peers across the political spectrum, in line with our charitable objects and charity commission guidance, on behalf of the paediatric workforce.
+The College will be monitoring the ongoing implementation and progress of the Medical Training (Prioritisation) Bill through, as needed, and will engage with MPs and Peers across the political spectrum, in line with our charitable objects and charity commission guidance, on behalf of the paediatric workforce, as well as via MDRS.